kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 A reasonable hypothesis is that this prompt-completion format is especially well-suited to smaller models.
 See the footnote for a reason for this hypothesis.\ [#]_

+.. note:: It's usually a good idea to also mention the choices/completions in the prompt
+          itself.

 Examples
 ++++++++